pH-7/eu-vat-validator/README.md

 ## Wordpress Plugin

-[VIES Validator WP plugin](https://wordpress.org/plugins/vies-validator/) uses also this [EU VAT Validation library](https://github.com/pH-7/eu-vat-validator/) (that plugin was deleloped by [WpZen](https://wpzen.it), not me :smiley:).
+[VIES Validator WP plugin](https://wordpress.org/plugins/vies-validator/) uses also this [EU VAT Validation library](https://github.com/pH-7/eu-vat-validator/) for WooCommerce checkout, when you need to make sure that the VAT number is valid (that plugin was deleloped by [WpZen](https://wpzen.it), not me :smiley:).

 ## References